Jackwym/RubiksCube/README.md

+questions:
+what is the isAbout function going to be used for / is the turning of the cube sides being worked on (and if so, how has it been made / how does it work so far)

 list of issues / goals:

 1) cube degrades over time due to floating point rounding (rotations rotate the cube slightly more than they should)